The Tecovas Foundation

-Mr. Berke is a sales and marketing consultant, a past participant in the William James Foundation competition with a business plan for hand-crafted, renewable-sourced candles made in Latin America and distributed in the US.
+Mr. Berke is a sales and marketing consultant, a past participant in WJF's competition with a business plan for hand-crafted, renewable-sourced candles made in Latin America and distributed in the US.

 Mr. Berry is a serial entrepreneur in IT, web and social enterprise with a sincere passion for cycling, both as recreation and transportation.
 He has also previously advised bike-sharing companies in Colorado.

 Rajasvini Bhansali has over 15 years of experience working with non-governmental and civil society organizations in Asia, Africa and Latin America.

 Mr. Bhattacharjee is a founder director of Technable Solutions Pvt.
 Ltd., a social enterprise working in education and skills development in India, for over 10 years.
 Prior to Technable, Sunny had 15 years of corporate experience in ICT in companies like Nortel, MCI, as well as, with start ups in USA.
 He founded two ICT ventures in USA before starting Technable.
 Sunny holds an MS in Computer Science and a BS in Mechanical Engineering.